BIBD Branches Operating Hours

-Bank Islam Brunei Darussalam, BIBD informed on changes in operating hours for some of its branches towards reducing and curbing the spread of the pandemic in the country.
+Bank Islam Brunei Darussalam, BIBD informed on the change in operating hours for some of its branches in reducing the risk of pandemic spread in the country.

 Source: Radio Television Brunei